ELY3M/wX---modded-by-ELY-M/README.md

 ## TO DO List:

+* change up how Spotter icons is - green for active - yellow for idle - red for inactive based on their time of their last location report.  think I will use custom icon like in Pykl3
 * conus radar overlay when you zoom out like on pykl3
 * add rda and tdwrs icon/names and add in options to enable/disable showing rdas/tdwrs
 * add warning list within radar